 Classes and objects should have noun or noun phrase names like Customer, WikiPage, Account, and AddressParser.
 Avoid words like Manager, Processor, Data, or Info in the name of a class.
 A class name should not be a verb.Robert Martin.
 Clean Code

-I must admit that I myself sometimes violate this “rule”, especially when it comes to “managers” in Android: since the word “service” is already reserved, whenever I need a class that behaves as a business service I call it a “manager”.
+I must admit that I myself sometimes violate this “rule”, especially when it comes to “managers”.
+I think that I could find reasonable use-cases for many other general post-fixes too.

 However, there are two words that I find universally bad in any context: “component” and “module”.
 The worst part of it is that these two bad names often come bundled together in frameworks and libraries.